 I recently replaced our sofa with this all-weather wicker set because my kids broke the arm off the old one this past winter.

 We enjoy our meals out here, visiting with family and friends, or just long talks.

 It’s fun to think outside the box when it comes to decorating.
 Being thrifty and making use of most anything is unique and adds contrast to your home.
-I would love it if you would pin and share my repurposed planter to encourage others to do try to see objects in a different light.
-I truly believe your home can be full of wonderful things without having to buy it at a box store or breaking the bank.
+Pin and share my repurposed planter to encourage others to do try to see objects in a different light.
+In addition, I truly believe your home can be full of wonderful things without having to buy it at a box store or breaking the bank.
 Thank you! ♥

 Next up, I’ll be sharing with a few other additions I’m adding to our outdoor area.
 But, coming up first is this gorgeous vintage Dixie dresser that is ready for a makeover.
 Head HERE to see the after!